manuram/virtualpet/PET_TYPES_GUIDE.md

 - **Smooth**: No page reload needed
 - **Persistent**: Choice saves automatically
 - **Stats Kept**: All progress retained
-- **Animations Update**: New behaviors start right away
+- **Sound Updates**: New pet sounds active right away
+- **Border Persists**: Growth stage color remains

 ---

 ## 💝 **Final Notes**

-Each pet type is designed to feel like a **real, unique animal**:
+Each pet type is designed to feel **unique and realistic**:
-- Different body shapes and proportions
+- Different emoji representations
-- Unique ear and tail styles
+- Unique synthesized sounds
-- Species-specific animations
-- Personality-appropriate behaviors
+- Species-specific behaviors
-- Realistic movement patterns
-- Custom thought bubbles
+- Personality-appropriate thought bubbles
-- Appropriate idle behaviors
+- Custom idle animations
+- Distinct audio characteristics

-**Try them all and find your favorite!** 🐾✨
+**Try them all and find your favorite!** Each pet has its own charm and character! 🐾✨

 ---

-**Pro Tip:** Switch between pets to see how different each one feels!
-The bird's wings and rabbit's twitching nose are especially amazing! 🎮
+**Pro Tip:** The cat's meow and bird's chirps are the most complex sounds.
+The bear's growl is the deepest.
+Try switching between them to hear the difference! 🎮🔊